-Alaska becoming 1st US state to open vaccines to nearly all
+Alaska becomes 1st US state to open vaccines to nearly all

 JUNEAU, Alaska (AP) — Alaska has become the first state to drop eligibility requirements for COVID-19 vaccines and allow anyone 16 or older who lives or works in the state to get a vaccine, Gov. Mike Dunleavy said Tuesday.

+He described expanding eligibility for vaccines in Alaska as a “game changer,” particularly with the summer tourist season looming and as the state seeks to rebuild its pandemic-tattered economy.

+He said he respects those who do not wish to get a vaccine and wanted to relay his personal experience for those mulling vaccination.
+“I would ask that you give some due consideration,” the Republican said.

-Dunleavy made the announcement following his own bout with COVID-19.
-Dr. Anne Zink, the state’s chief medical officer, said Tuesday that officials were seeing open vaccine appointments and wanted to act to allow as many people who want a vaccine to get one.
+Dr. Anne Zink, the state’s chief medical officer, said officials were seeing open vaccine appointments and wanted to act to allow as many people who want a vaccine to get one.
+More appointments will be added as vaccine is moved around the state and additional doses come in, she said.

+“This does feel like a gigantic milestone in so many ways to get to the point where we can offer protection for anyone who wants it in the state,” Zink said during a news conference with Dunleavy.

 Alaska has led states in the percentage of its population to have received two doses of a COVID-19 vaccine, according to the U.S. Centers for Disease Control and Prevention COVID-19 Vaccine Tracker.